YTread Logo

 real

 ly?
 "Sharknado 2: The Second"?
 "Sharknado 3: Oh Hell No!"?
 Wow just wow.
-But in all seriousness, with April Fool's "Insert Number" a few weeks ago, I thought it was the perfect time to cover this ridiculous franchise and I assure you, it IS ridiculous.
-Not since "The Room" had I seen a movie so bad that it took the world by storm.
+But seriously, with the "Insert Issue" of April Fool's Day happening weeks ago, I thought it was the perfect time to cover this ridiculous franchise and let me assure you, it IS ridiculous.
+Not since "The Room" have I seen a movie so bad that it took the world by storm.

 film theory how to make a real sharknado

 Get it?
 "Storm"?
-I can't say which is worse this week, my jokes or the movie.
-For those of you who are too serious to appreciate a terrible sci-fi movie first, why are you watching this channel? and in particular this video?
-Second, get that stick out of your ass bro and third, let me recap the plot for you.
+I don't know what's worse this week, my jokes or the movie.
+For those of you who are too serious to first appreciate a terrible sci-fi movie, why are you watching this channel? and in particular this video?
+Secondly, get that stick out of your ass, bro, and thirdly, let me summarize the plot for you.
 There are sharks.
 And a tornado.
 The end.
-"Shark Swim".
+"Shark Swim."
 This is not rocket science.
-In all seriousness though, the first Sharknado is about a hurricane sweeping up the Pacific coast and pushing all the sharks in front of it.
-The hurricane hits Los Angeles, a city that was not prepared for so much rain and the streets are flooded, allowing sharks to swim through the city.
+Seriously though, the first Sharknado is about a hurricane that sweeps across the Pacific coast and sweeps away all the sharks in front of it.
+The hurricane hits Los Angeles, a city that was not prepared for so much rain and the streets flood, allowing sharks to swim through the city.

 film theory how to make a real sharknado